 Stefan presented selected research results of the research group at the 2019 SAP User Assistance Reloaded conference.
 In this talk, he specifically emphasized the importance human-chatbot interaction design.

-The Institute of Information Systems and Marketing (IISM) presented contemporary chatbot research at a dedicated booth at the SAP UX Day.
-The SAP UX Day is organized by SAP once a year and took place on February 19th 2019 at ZKM.
-The SAP UX Day is an SAP-internal event, selected parterns and customers are invited.
-The event attracted approx. 800 participants.
+The Chatbot Research team presented insights from our research at a dedicated booth at the SAP UX Day.
+The SAP UX Day is organized by SAP once a year and took place on February 19th 2019 at ZKM Karlsruhe.

 Our research group attended the International Conference on Information Systems (ICIS 2018) in San Francisco, USA.
 Ulrich presented our paper on “The Chatbot is typing… – The Role of Typing Indicators in Human-Chatbot Interaction” at the SIG-HCI Workshop and Stefan gave a talk on “AI-Enabled User Assistance: Designing Human-Intelligent System Cooperation”.